sgrif/talks/Pokemon And Empathy/presentation.md

 # I'm really glad we don't hand roll assembly anymore

 ^ To me a lot of this glitch just boils down to "because assembly".
 It's easy for us to take the technologies we have at our disposal today for granted.
 Today code size is rarely a hard constraint, and only matters because of CPU caches.
 We run our code on machines powerful enough we can include all sorts of safety checks and never give it another thought.
 But in 1996 "just use Rust" wasn't an option.
 Even just using C wasn't an option.

 ---

+# Thanks to the pret team

+## github.com/pret/pokered

+^ There's a really high quality disassembly of the game available which I used to research this talk.
+It doesn't have the comments the real source would have, but an invaluable tool in preparing this talk, a huge thanks to the folks who worked on it.

+---

+# 💛 Tess 💛

+---